 He became the first openly gay American man to win a medal at the Winter Olympics, transforming figure skating with his wit and resilience.

-Adam Rippon's journey to the Olympic podium was a decade-long battle against the odds, marked by near-misses and a late-career renaissance.
-The Pennsylvania-born skater, known for his balletic grace and expressive artistry, dominated the junior ranks but struggled to break through at the senior level for years.
-His career was almost derailed by injury and self-doubt, but a fierce comeback in 2016, when he finally won the U.S. national title at age 26, rewrote his story.
-At the 2018 PyeongChang Games, his bronze medal in the team event was historic, but his impact was larger: as an unapologetically out athlete, his sharp humor and candid interviews made him a media sensation and a pivotal figure for LGBTQ+ visibility in sports.
-His retirement shifted him seamlessly into commentary and advocacy, where his voice continues to challenge conventions.
+Adam Rippon won the bronze medal in the team event at the 2018 PyeongChang Olympics.
+The Pennsylvania-born skater dominated the junior ranks but struggled at the senior level for years.
+Injury and self-doubt nearly derailed his career.
+In 2016, he won the U.S. national title at age 26, rewriting his story.
+At the Games, his sharp humor and candid interviews made him a pivotal figure for LGBTQ+ visibility in sports.
+His balletic grace and expressive artistry defined his performances.
+Retirement shifted him into commentary and advocacy, where his voice continues to challenge conventions.

 1981–1996